Expressive power (computer science)

 In computer science, the expressive power (also called expressiveness or expressivity) of a language is the breadth of ideas that can be represented and communicated in that language.
 The more expressive a language is, the greater the variety and quantity of ideas it can be used to represent.

-For example, the Web Ontology Language expression language profile (OWL2 EL) lacks ideas (such as negation) which can be expressed in OWL2 RL (rule language).
+For example, the Web Ontology Language expression language profile (OWL2 EL) lacks ideas (such as negation) that can be expressed in OWL2 RL (rule language).
 OWL2 EL may therefore be said to have less expressive power than OWL2 RL.
 These restrictions allow for more efficient (polynomial time) reasoning in OWL2 EL than in OWL2 RL.
 So OWL2 EL trades some expressive power for more efficient reasoning (processing of the knowledge representation language).

 Information description

 The term expressive power may be used with a range of meaning.
 It may mean a measure of the ideas expressible in that language: